Explicitly Modeling Subcortical Vision with a Neuro-Inspired Front-End Improves CNN Robustness: Discussion

 \section{Discussion}

-A central challenge in computer vision lies in designing models that are robust to diverse image perturbations.
-This is not only an essential property for real-world deployment but also for approximating biological vision.
 In this work, we present a new family of neuro-inspired CNNs that not only display enhanced robustness across a broad spectrum of perturbations but also achieve stronger alignment with primate vision.
-In contrast to our approach, the current literature has relied on combining CNN architecture with isolated components of early visual processing, such as RF filters~\cite{10.1007/978-3-031-44204-9_33, EVANS202296} and normalization schemes~\cite{NIPS2012_c399862d, 5459469}.
-Our SubcorticalBlock, however, draws directly from computational neuroscience, with parameters constrained by decades of empirical findings.
+Previous works have incorporated biologically inspired mechanisms such as DoG filtering~\cite{pmlr-v139-babaiee21a, 10.1007/978-3-031-44204-9_33, EVANS202296}, divisive normalization~\cite{cirincione2022implementing, miller2022divisive}, and noise injection~\cite{10.1007/978-3-030-58580-8_4} within CNN architectures.
+In contrast, our SubcorticalBlock introduces a principled segregation of computations into parallel P- and M-cell pathways constrained by prior empirical neurophysiological findings.
 The EVNet architecture introduces a modular, cascading model of V1 that incorporates stage-specific architectural priors, offering a compelling alternative to V1-inspired CNN paradigms.
-While EVNets do not entirely solve the longstanding problem of robust generalization, our results underscore the critical importance of subcortical processing in shaping early visual representations.
+The V1-alignment improvements observed in EVNets are most pronounced for surround modulation and RF size.
+These effects likely arise from the normalization mechanisms within the SubcorticalBlock, which induce local competition and lead to extraclassical RF responses not present in VOneNets.
+Despite these improvements, benchmark scores for surround modulation and RF size are still relatively low, suggesting that normalization mechanisms at the V1 level, either caused by recurrent or feedback circuits, are also needed for a better alignment~\cite{cirincione2022implementing, miller2022divisive}.
+While EVNets do not entirely solve the longstanding problem of robust generalization, our results also underscore the critical importance of subcortical processing in shaping early visual representations: while the DoG filtering improves features selectivity, performs low-pass filtering, mitigating high-frequency noise, the normalization layers promote local competition and dynamic range compression, reducing sensitivity to input perturbations.
 Notably, we demonstrate that meaningful improvements to V1 modeling can be achieved by exclusively refining upstream stages.
-The cumulative gain shown by combining the SubcorticalBlock with the VOneBlock reveal a biologically-plausible potential for compositionality in inductive biases, where each module targets distinct axes of visual invariance, together producing synergistic improvements in OOD generalization.
+The cumulative gain shown by combining the SubcorticalBlock with the VOneBlock reveals a biologically-plausible potential for compositionality in inductive biases, where each module targets distinct axes of visual invariance, together producing synergistic improvements in perturbation robustness.
 Specifically, while the SubcorticalBlock primarily encodes invariance to luminance and contrast, the VOneBlock focuses more on spatial and polarity invariance.
-Finally, we show that integrating biologically-inspired architectures with standard data augmentation techniques leads to synergistic improvements in robustness.
-This suggests that neuroscience-driven inductive biases and machine learning heuristics are not mutually exclusive, but can in fact be complementary.
+Finally, we show that integrating biologically-inspired architectures with standard data augmentation techniques leads to synergistic improvements in robustness, surpassing data augmentation alone and adversarial training, the most effective methods for improving adversarial and corruption robustness.
+Together, these results provide further evidence that neuroscience-driven inductive biases and machine learning heuristics are not mutually exclusive, but can in fact be complementary.